 The version identifier for the schema.
 For papiNet schema the version is at the end of the schema file name and follows the format of VnRnn.
-The version can also be found in the version attribute of the root element as the beginning of the build number.
+The version can also be found in

 Build [attribute]

 Build is optional.
 A single instance might exist.